chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 ---
 title: 'Leveraging APIs like Notion with a nice caching system'
-summary: How I implemented Notion and PSN APIs in my Eleventy build for my Now and Gaming pages
+summary: How I implemented Notion and PSN APIs in my Eleventy build for my Now and Gaming pages.
 tags:
     - eleventy
     - notion